 When the attribute logStart of the [eventLog] resource is updated to TRUE, start the logging.

 When the attribute logStop of the [eventLog] resource is updated to TRUE, stop the logging.

+When the attribute logStart and logStop of the [eventLog] resource are simultaneously set to TRUE in request, the CSE shall reject the request with a Response Status Code indicating "BAD_REQUEST" error.

 Retrieve